A Tale of Two Cities Filled With Suckers -- History of the Superbowl Part 30

 Greetings class, and welcome to Cheating-For-Football-Club-Owners 101.

 I assume everyone here owns an NFL team?
 Good.
 Then we can get started.
-Wouldn't want any...outsiders to hear what we're talking about.
+Who'd like to go first?

 Yes you -- hot stuff --